iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

 kubectl apply -n default -f $ITER8/samples/deployments/app/service.yaml
 ```

+### Verify app

-??? note "Verify app is running"
+??? note "Verify that the app is running using these instructions"
     ```shell
     # do this in a separate terminal
     kubectl port-forward -n default svc/hello 8080:8080